-Angry Marseille fans march to training complex before game
+Marseille slams fan ‘barbarism’ after training complex raid

 One of Marseille’s several supporters’ groups managed to write “Vous Etes Degueulasses” (“You Are Disgusting”) in big letters on the seats in what is usually their section of the stadium.

-Another banner read “Vous Nous Faites Honte” (“You Bring Shame On Us”), and there were also posters displayed outside the stadium calling club president Jacques-Henri Eyraud a “crook” and urging him to “get lost.”
+Another banner read “Vous Nous Faites Honte” (“You Bring Shame On Us”), and there were also posters displayed outside the stadium calling Eyraud a “crook” and urging him to “get lost.”

 Marseille is the only French side to have won the Champions League, in 1993, but the southern seaport club arguably has the most volatile and demanding fans in France.

-The team has lost its last four games in all competitions.
+The team has lost its last four games in all competitions, and on Friday coach Andre Villas-Boas said he expects to leave at the end of the season.

+Scheduling games could get tricky for Marseille, given it will have played two games fewer than most other teams in the league.

 In a separate incident Saturday, local newspaper Le Progres showed a video of Saint-Etienne fans interrupting a training session.
 The paper said more than 200 fans walked onto the grounds and talks were held with players in a calm atmosphere.